-Management evaluated the unrealized losses in AFS debt securities as of December 31, 2024 and 2023 to determine the existence of credit losses considering factors including credit ratings and other relevant information, which may indicate that contractual cash flows are not expected to occur.
+Management evaluated the unrealized losses in AFS debt securities as of December 31, 2023 and 2022 to determine the existence of credit losses considering factors including credit ratings and other relevant information, which may indicate that contractual cash flows are not expected to occur.
 The results of this evaluation indicated that the unrealized losses on AFS debt securities are primarily attributable to market interest rate increases and not a deterioration in credit quality of the issuers.
-Based on the analysis, management determined that credit losses did not exist for AFS debt securities in an unrealized loss position as of December 31, 2024 and 2023.
+Based on the analysis, management determined that credit losses did not exist for AFS debt securities in an unrealized loss position as of December 31, 2023 and 2022.

 It is not considered likely that the Company will be required to sell the investments before full recovery of the amortized cost basis of the AFS debt securities, which may be at maturity.
-As a result, the Company has not recognized any impairment losses in earnings for the years ended December 31, 2024 and 2023.
+As a result, the Company has not recognized any impairment losses in earnings for the years ended December 31, 2023 and 2022.

-(o) Share-Based Compensation
+(m) Share-Based Compensation

-The Company's long-term incentive plans allow the Company to grant share-based compensation awards in a variety of forms, including RSUs, stock options, cash-settled performance stock units ("CPSUs"), cash-settled restricted stock awards ("CRSUs"), also known as deferred cash awards ("DCAs"), and unrestricted stock.
+The Company's long-term incentive plans allow the Company to grant share-based compensation awards in a variety of forms, including RSUs, stock options, cash-settled performance stock units ("CPSUs"), unrestricted stock and certain deferred cash awards ("DCAs") that are indexed to the Company's common stock.

 RSUs give the holder the right to exchange their stock units for shares of the Company's common stock on a one-for-one basis.
 These awards generally vest subject to service, performance or market conditions, with related compensation expense equal to the fair value of the award on the date of grant and recognized on a straight-line basis over the requisite period.
 The fair value of RSUs with service or performance-vesting conditions is generally based on the closing price of the Company's common stock on the New York Stock Exchange ("NYSE").
+Certain RSUs are classified as liabilities because they contain guaranteed minimum payouts.